 The process of preparing the document involved a Working Group made up of the heads of the Departments/Areas/Offices of the Parent Company and its Subsidiaries.
 The Corporate Affairs and Governance Office was responsible for data collection and the preparation of the Financial Statements, involving the competent corporate structures of the companies of the Sesa Group included in the above-mentioned perimeter in each phase.

-In order to allow the comparability of data over time, a comparison has been introduced with data for 2017 (from 1 May 2016 to 30 April 2017) and for 2018 (from 1 May 2017 to 30 April 2018), which had not been previously published; to ensure the reliability of the data, the use of estimates has been limited as much as possible and, where present, they have been appropriately reported in the document.
+In order to allow the comparability of data over time, a comparison has been introduced between the data for 2018 (from 1 May 2017 to 30 April 2018) and 2019 (from 1 May 2018 to 30 April 2019), which had not been previously published; to ensure the reliability of the data, the use of estimates has been limited as much as possible and, where present, they have been appropriately reported in the document.

-With reference to the changes in the scope of consolidation during the reporting period considered, mainly relating to corporate acquisitions, we would like to point out the entry of Panthera S.r.l., Var Engineering S.r.l., Collaboration Value S.r.l., PBU CAD-SYSTEME GmbH and Evotre S.r.l., whose data and information are included in the Group data.
+With reference to the changes in the scope of consolidation during the reporting period considered, mainly relating to corporate acquisitions, we would like to point out the entry of Abs Technology S.r.l., Apra Computer System, B.Services S.r.l., Base Digitale S.r.l., Citiemme Informatica S.r.l., Collaboration Value S.r.l., East Services S.r.l., Gencom S.r.l., SSA Informatica S.r.l. and Var System S.r.l., whose data and information are included in the Group data.
+We would also like to point out that CCS Team S.r.l. (merged into Tech Value S.p.A. on 1 May 2019) and Synergy S.r.l. have left the scope of consolidation since the previous reporting period.
 Any exceptions are appropriately indicated in the text.

-This Sesa Group "2019 Sustainability Report" was approved by the Board of Directors of Sesa S.p.A. on 11 July 2019 and, in compliance with the provisions of Legislative Decree 254/2016, submitted for conformity assessment by the independent auditors PricewaterhouseCoopers S.p.A. ("limited assurance engagement" according to the criteria indicated by the ISAE 3000 Revised principle) and published on the institutional website of Sesa S.p.A. at the address www.sesa.it.
+This Sesa Group "2020 Sustainability Report" was approved by the Board of Directors of Sesa S.p.A. on 14 July 2020 and, in compliance with the provisions of Legislative Decree 254/2016, submitted for conformity assessment by the independent auditors PricewaterhouseCoopers S.p.A. ("limited assurance engagement" according to the criteria indicated by the ISAE 3000 Revised principle) and published on the institutional website of Sesa S.p.A. (www.sesa.it).